Follow-up survey 2022

 Since 2019, new doctoral candidates (from 2021 also doctoral holders) are included in the panel at regular intervals.
 Their consent provided, existing participants will be invited to the survey repeatedly.

 The survey is carried out in cooperation with over 50 higher education institutions, including Goethe University.
 Doctoral candidates and doctorate holders throughout the country are surveyed at regular intervals on the study conditions for their doctorates, career aims and professional development, as well as on their general life situation.
 Consequently, the panel history will give an overview of career paths and the biographical development of doctoral candidates beyond the immediate phase of the dissertation.
 Detailed information on the study design can be found on the Nacaps website.

 The results of the first survey in 2019 have been evaluated and are available via the NACAPS data portal.
 The data portal provides an overview of the conditions for doctoral research and the situation of doctoral candidates on the basis of 32 indicators and is regularly supplemented with current data.
 The data basis is formed by the responses of more than 20,000 doctoral candidates at 53 German universities eligible to award doctorates who participated in the first doctoral candidates survey of the panel study in spring 2019.

-The aggregated and evaluated datasets were also made available to the participating universities anonymously in a data portal and provide most useful insights into the careers and living conditions of doctoral candidates and doctorate holders in Germany.
+The aggregated and evaluated datasets were also made available to the participating universities anonymously in a data portal and as a microdata set.
+They provide most useful insights into the careers and living conditions of doctoral candidates and doctorate holders in Germany.
 As a result, they can effectively increase the quality of their qualification programs and higher education offers.
 Relying on the new and comprehensive data on doctoral study conditions and doctorate success, GRADE, too, aims at supporting doctoral candidates and postdocs even more specifically on their individual pathway during and after their doctorate.

 The first results of the second survey in 2021 are expected to be available from the beginning of 2022.